James K. Johnson: Later life and death

 James Johnson had four daughters (Jaye, Margaret, Patricia and Judith) with his first wife Mary Ellen and two children (Sherri and James Jr.) with his second wife Lorraine.
 He has several grandchildren including Jennifer Rachel Hecker, and great-grandchildren including Forest Shannon Hecker and Reed Bennett Hecker.
 In 1979, Johnson was remarried to his wife Sylvia, with Arizona Senator Barry Goldwater as his best man.

 He died on August 22, 1997, and was buried at Arlington National Cemetery.

 Awards and legacy

 On November 12, 1953, Johnson was awarded the Distinguished Service Cross and the Silver Star for actions on June 30 and May 17, 1953, respectively.
 He also received two awards of the Legion of Merit and three of the Distinguished Flying Cross.
+His third Distinguished Flying Cross was later rescinded because it was based on the same combat mission as his Distinguished Service Cross.